Annex-Engineering/Chhogori-K2/README.md

 - MGN12C Rails for XYZ Stationary Rails
 - MGN12C Rails with 1515 Backers for XY Cross (Moving Members)
-- 12mm Belts on XY Motion
+- 12mm 2GT Belts on XY Motion
-- 15mm 3HTD Belts with 60:1 Worm Drive on Z to lift the Bed
+- 12mm 2GT Belts with 20 or 40:1 Worm Drive on Z to lift the Bed
+	 - Hybrid Laser Cut Metal and Printed Part Construction
+	 - Legacy Support for 15mm 3HTD belts also offered
 - Heavy Duty Bearings
 - NEMA17 Motors XYZ